samerlahoud/wiot/assignment-a2-LoRaWAN-hands-on.md

 - [Any questions or suggestions]

 Testing Environment:
-- Part 1 Testing Location: [Where you verified your device works]
+- Testing Location: [Where you verified your device works]
-- Part 1 Testing Date/Time: [When you completed setup]
+- Testing Date/Time: [When you completed setup]
 - Bonus Testing Date/Time: [If applicable]
 - Weather Conditions: [If relevant for bonus challenge]
 - Software Versions: [Arduino IDE version, library versions]